Make payments with confidence

 - The sort code

-It will help to make sure payments go to the correct account, and protect you against fraud.
+It helps payments go to the correct account, and protects you against fraud.

 How does it work?